Acktarius/LoupVagabond/README.md

 # sudo apt-get install -f  # Only needed if dependencies are missing
 ```

+> **Note**: You might see a warning about "Download is performed unsandboxed" when installing from your Downloads folder.
+This is normal and not a cause for concern.
+It's just APT telling you that it couldn't use its sandbox security feature.

 ### Verifying Package Integrity

 Each release includes an MD5 checksum file to verify the integrity of the package: